Human Osteoarchaeology at Winchester

 - Small Group

-Learn how to identify and interpret pathologies and trauma in skeletal material to see how diseases such as tuberculosis and leprosy, common conditions such as arthritis and the fractures and injuries during life and at time of death manifest upon bone.
-Th is will be followed by a practical session where you can put what you’ve learned into practice.
+13:30 - We take a short walk to the stores where we have special access to the store room, where we learn how to identify and interpret pathologies and trauma in skeletal material to see how diseases such as tuberculosis and leprosy, common conditions such as arthritis, and fractures and injuries, manifest upon bone.
+This will be followed by a practical session.

 - Expert Guide Lecturer